sparkdq-community/sparkdq/docs/source/getting_started/validation_dataframes.rst

 Validating DataFrames
 =====================

-Once you have defined your checks and grouped them into a CheckSet, the next step is to validate your data.
+Once you have defined your checks and grouped them into a ``CheckSet``, the next step is to validate your data.
 SparkDQ provides a Spark-native, extensible engine that evaluates your rules, annotates your DataFrame, and delivers a structured result that supports both strict enforcement and flexible data routing.